onflow/docs/docs/networks/flow-networks/index.md

 ## About Flow Networks

-Other than Mainnet, Testnet can be used to test applications and contracts before deployment to Mainnet.
+In addition to Mainnet, developers have access to the Testnet environment, which serves as an essential testing ground for applications and smart contracts prior to their deployment on Mainnet.
+This ensures that any potential issues can be identified and resolved in a controlled setting, mitigating risks associated with live deployment.

-During a network upgrade, Testnet will be updated first.
-Hence, Testnet can be used to test against the latest node software, Cadence and core contract changes which will eventually be available to Mainnet.
+Furthermore, during network upgrades, Testnet receives updates ahead of Mainnet.
+This preemptive update process allows developers to comprehensively test their apps against the latest versions of the nodes, enhancements to the Cadence programming language, and core contract upgrades.
+This strategy guarantees that when these updates are eventually applied to Mainnet, applications and smart contracts will operate seamlessly, enhancing overall network stability and user experience.

 ### How To Access These Networks?